 cloacae, Escherichia coli, Haemophilus influenzae, Klebsiella oxytoca,

-Klebsiella pneumoniae, Proteus mirabilis, Pseudomonas aeruginosa,
+Klebsiella pneumoniae, Proteus mirabilis, Pseudomonas aeruginosa, and

 Serratia marcescens.
 The sNDA for ZERBAXA had previously